avimittal30/portfolio/README.md

-# Aviral Mittal's Data Science & Machine Learning Portfolio
+# AL/ML Portfolio
 Welcome to my portfolio!

+## About Me
+* A seasoned Data Science/AI professional backed by education in Engineering and Finance
-I am Aviral Mittal, a seasonal Data Science/AI professional with over 12 years of experience in building AI-driven solutions across industries like Telecom, CPG, Pharma, Hospitality, and more.
+* 12+ years of experience in delivering data driver solutions to Fortune 500 clients from industries like Telecom, CPG, Pharma, Hospitality, Logistics

 # Experience Summary